-After all, if a fraudster can recreate a customer’s face and voice, won’t they be able to smile and talk their way into that customers’ biometrically secured accounts?
+After all, if a fraudster is able to recreate a customer’s face and voice, won’t they be able to smile and talk their way into that customers’ biometrically secured accounts?
 The short answer is, no, it’s not that simple—especially when we’re talking about voice biometrics.

 To understand why, you need to understand what sets voice apart from other biometrics modalities, and how the technology has evolved over the last ten years.

 Why identifying someone based on their voice is comparatively difficult